DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 38 (maybe) - 03.20.2025.md

 > Incense smoke fills the room, lavender scent fills the air.
 A filled tub with a handful of multicolored flower petals.
 Purple sheer doublet hanging from a privacy screen.
 A simple easel and folding chair are propped in the corner.

 **Requests for Bo**
-- Acid (disguised as soap)
-- Regular Soap
+- Soap
 - Perfume
+- Acid (disguised as soap) - 25gp cost
-- Poison (disguised as soap)
+- Poison (disguised as perfume) - 100gp cost

 **Requests for Room**
 - An dented, iron birdcage (to symbolize his origins).